agates/restic-pg-dump-k8s/README.md

 Docker image that runs `pg_dump` individually for every database on a given server and saves incremental encrypted backups via [restic].

+Instead of relying on crontab inside the image, this is designed to deploy k8s CronJobs.

 By default:

 - Uses S3 as restic repository backend.